mirra-org/mirra/firmware/README.md

 - `discovery`: Enters a listening loop for discovery messages from nearby nodes.
 The gateway will answer with relevant configuration for the node, and will then add the node to its interal list of nodes on success.
 This loop may only be exited by pressing the BOOT button.

-- `addNode`: Enters an interactive mode to forcibly add a node to the gateway.
+- `addnode`: Enters an interactive mode to forcibly add a node to the gateway.
 Use only when the added node is already bound to the gateway with total certainty.

-- `removeNode MAC`: Forcibly removes a node with the address `MAC`from the gateway.
+- `removenode MAC`: Forcibly removes a node with the address `MAC`from the gateway.
 Use only when the to-be removed node has errored or has verifiably stopped transmitting.

 - `setup`: Convenience command that executes `wifi`, `rtc` and `server` sequentially after each other.